isblab/prism/README.md

 - Increase the `voxel_size` parameter if you are out of memory or if computation takes a lot of time.
 - Increase the `n_breaks` parameter if memory consumption is high.
 However, this will increase the time taken.
 - Decrease the fraction of models (`models`) parameter if iterating through the input models is taking a long time.
 This selects a random fraction of models for precision calculation.
-- Use selection mode (`-sn`) in [sampcon](https://github.com/salilab/imp-sampcon) if some parts of the sustem were fixed during sampling.
+- Use selection mode (`-sn`) in [sampcon](https://github.com/salilab/imp-sampcon) if some parts of the system were fixed during sampling.
 This avoids having to calculate patches on the fixed parts.
 - For multi-scale systems use the coarsest resolution (`-r`) in [sampcon](https://github.com/salilab/imp-sampcon) to speed up precision calculation in PrISM.

 ## Step 2.
 Getting the precision-colored model from PrISM